lino-framework/book/docs/specs/contacts.rst

         Pointer to the :class:`CompanyType`.

+    The following fields are defined in the base model :class:`Partner`, they are what companies and persons have in common:

     .. attribute:: name
     .. attribute:: street
     .. attribute:: gsm
     .. attribute:: phone

-        These fields (and some others) are defined in the base model :class:`Partner`, they are what companies and persons have in common.

 .. class:: Companies